tttor/ml-foundation/method/optim/kfra_botev_2017.md

 # Practical Gauss-Newton Optimisation for Deep Learning

 ## problem
-* first-order methods:
+* First-order methods:
   * hyperparameter tuning of the optimisation parameters is often a laborious process
 * Second-order methods, such as Gauss-Newton, have largely been dismissed because of
   * their seemingly prohibitive computational cost and
   * potential instability introduced by using mini-batches.